- Web developer creating and maintaining Ruby on Rails applications since early 2005

 Early on in college I got the entrepreneurship bug, which I can blame my (now) wife for.
 The entire aspect of creating a business from scratch and filling a need in the world is great.
-This caused me to switch my major in college to business.
-Though there wasn’t entrepreneurship taught there so I supplemented with a lot of business and startup books.
+This caused me to switch my major to business.
+However, entrepreneurship wasn’t taught there so I supplemented with a lot of business and startup books.

-But during my college years I got into programming and self-taught myself a lot of what I know now.
+During these years I got into programming and self-taught a lot of what I know now.

 …and then a developer

-So since 2002/2003 I’ve been running servers and doing web development.
-It wasn’t until 2005 when I really got seriously into development, when I first found Ruby on Rails.
+Since 2002/2003 I’ve been running servers and doing web development on personal and community sites.
+It wasn’t until 2005 that I really got seriously into development when I first found Ruby on Rails.